MailCOPA Multi User Email Software - Encrypting Messages

 The Mechanism of Signing and Encryption

-This uses dual keys: a Public Key that can be made available to anyone, and a Private Key which is only accessible to its owner - it will be installed on their computer.
+Both S/MIME and Open PGP use dual keys: a Public Key that can be made available to anyone, and a Private Key which is only accessible to its owner - it will be installed on their computer.

 These have a complex mathematical relationship and are (theoretically) unique and it is impossible (theoretically) to guess one from the other.
-Only the possession of one allows the access to information encoded with the other.

 A message is encrypted using the Public Key of the recipient - only that person will have the corresponding Private Key to decrypt it.